 We have moved to the first floor of the State Office Building.
 Our new location is in the northeast corner of the first floor, just inside the entrance on the east (Centennial Mall side) of the building.

 Licensure Unit health care facility licensure and for research, policy, and quality improvement remain on third floor.

-Questions & Answers on New Regulations
+Questions & Answers on Regulations

-Questions & Answers (Q&A) on the new Regulations have been written to assist licensees, directors, and staff to better understand the new regulations.
+Questions & Answers (Q&A) on the Regulations have been written to assist licensees, directors, and staff to better understand the regulations.
 These questions have been asked by licensees across the state during “Training on the New Regulations” or have come to the Administrator, Child Care Licensing Supervisors, or Child Care Inspection Specialists.